 Are you sick of keywords?
 Dynamic Search Ads could be for you.

-When done right by an SEO company that specializes in PPC, dynamic search ads can save you hours of time and generate huge ROI for your site.
+When done right by an SEO company specializing in PPC, dynamic search ads can save you hours and generate huge ROI for your site.
 But if done wrong, you could be looking at a great big waste of money.

 Here’s what you need to make dynamic search ads work for your SEO strategy—that won’t have your bottom line bleeding red.

 Taking the traditional route of PPC landing page optimization is still a viable option for you.
-But if you just don’t have the time, dynamic search ads can make things easier on you.
+But if you don’t have the time, dynamic search ads can make things easier for you.

 Before you pull the trigger on dynamic search ads, you need to know if you have the right type of business.
 Google says dynamic search ads work best for these kinds of sites:

 For example, say you own an online clothing store.
-You sell swimsuits and light tees in the summer, and scarves and wool socks during the winter.
+You sell swimsuits and light tees in the summer and scarves and wool socks during the winter.
 And your stock changes all the time depending on the latest fashions and trends.
-You could use dynamic search ads to help you advertise products, without having to put in the hours and hours of work it takes to do so manually.
+You could use dynamic search ads to help you advertise products without putting in the hours and hours of work it takes to do so manually.